eriksjaastad/indulge/README.md

 `heroku logs --tail` and Control/Command + C to get out of streaming the logs

 Heroku looks for server.js by default but you can make a Procfile to make sure.
-* To make a Prokfile - make a new file with no extention and name it Procfile and put the following in it `web: node index.js`
+* To make a Procfile - make a new file with no extension and name it Procfile and put the following in it `web: node index.js`
 * Use whatever file you're using ass the access file.